 Early Dismissal usually occurs after a 4-hour instructional day, but unusual conditions could dictate a different schedule.

 KINDERGARTEN PROGRAM AND SCHEDULE:

-The Fairfield Public Schools offer kindergarten to all children who turn five years of age by January 1, 2012.
-There are two schedule options available: extended day kindergarten and a full day kindergarten.
+The Fairfield Public Schools offer kindergarten to all children who turn five years of age by January 1, 2014.